 It’s no secret that self-employment can be a bit of a gamble, income-wise.
 One month, you could be earning a cool $7,000 while the next month, you could earn only $700.

-As a result, self-employment becomes more risky if you have large debts to repay, such as a mortgage.
+As a result, self-employment becomes riskier if you have large debts to repay, such as a mortgage.
 It’s best if your spouse is earning a steady paycheck to ensure the bills can continue to be paid.

 But if you’re currently a stay-at-home mum (SAHM), self-employment may be a good way to supplement the family income while taking care of the kids.
 Because hey, earning some income is better than earning no income at all right?